Lumunix/fox_ie_wagtailstreamforms/docs/fields.rst

 -----------------

 You can also register your own fields which will be added to the form builders StreamField.
-First you need to create the file ``wagtailstreamforms_fields.py`` in the root of an app in your project and add the following as an example:
+First you need to create the file ``wagtailforms_fields.py`` in the root of an app in your project and add the following as an example:

 .. code-block:: python

     from django import forms
-    from wagtailstreamforms.fields import BaseField, register
+    from wagtailforms.fields import BaseField, register

     @register('mytext')
     class CustomTextField(BaseField):